Lesnoy23011/smart-dehumidifier-controller/README.md

    - Trigger fresh air intake systems when CO₂ or humidity thresholds are exceeded

 ---

 ### 📊 Wiring Diagram

 ![Wiring Diagram](docs/Wiring%20Diagram.png)

 This simplified wiring diagram shows how the 24V AC control voltage from a typical HVAC system is stepped down to 12V DC using a buck converter.
 The power feeds a LILYGO ESP32 relay board, which controls two outputs: one for the compressor and one for the fan.
 This allows smart dehumidifier control using Home Assistant and distributed sensor data.

+---

 ## 🏠 Real-World Use

 Tested across multiple residential installations in South Florida—where high heat and humidity are persistent.
 System has proven extremely reliable in maintaining indoor comfort, reducing mold risk, and optimizing energy efficiency.

+### ⏱ Runtime Tracking with Home Assistant

+This system uses Home Assistant’s `history_stats` integration to track daily runtime of the fan and dehumidifier.
+Data is reset daily and visualized via Lovelace dashboards, offering valuable insight into performance and energy use.

 ---

-## 📷 Upcoming Additions
+## ✅ Included Files

+- 🖼️ Wiring diagram (see above)
-- 📸 Wiring diagram & setup photos
+- 📸 Real-world case and dashboard photos
-- 🧩 Sample ESPHome YAML configuration
+- 🧩 Sample ESPHome YAML config (coming soon)
-- 🖼️ Home Assistant dashboard screenshots
-- 🧱 STL files for custom enclosures (3D printed)
+- 🧱 STL files for custom enclosures

 ---